 The effect of this procedure can be irritating at times precisely because nothing seems to be irritating anymore, but instead anything and everything seems to make sense, anything and everything seems to merge into one connected infinity which only distinguishes the nuances of some connections that seem slightly more and some that seem slightly less far fetched to our conventional minds.
 But how are we to say that the low frequency trading, to come back to the first mentioned walk, that connects Frankfurt and London with a velocity faster than the speed of light is indeed any more unfathomable than the fact that, in Frankfurt, some important infrastructure of satellite dishes used for the involved data transmission happens to connect two hills that both owe their name to the Elster, the magpie, and that when Scripted Reality took a walk from one hill to the other they actually saw a magpie cross the invisible line that connects the data flow between the satellite dishes on both hills and thus disturb said flow.
 When everything is connected, then everything is possible, or at least equally conceivable.
 Hence the pleasure that we the spectators and it seems also the artist trio themselves derive from Die Stadt mit der Zunge betreten and previous creations of theirs: it is the pleasure of getting to indulge for a brief moment in the phantasm that contingency and necessity, that reality and fiction, that what we imagine and what we know, if they even exist as separate categories, do feed each other only to create an ever more magical cosmos.
 Deviance, alternative routings are not primarily celebrated for what they undo, and likewise the contingent constructions that they refer to are not per se critiqued for what they make impossible, but they are all first of all regarded as the material of a world of wonder, a world of wonder that we are not invited to stare at like a sublime event of nature or work of art, but one that we are supposed to have fun with and laugh at for its great madness and ridiculousness.

 All of this is not to say that politically Scripted Reality do not commit to a firm and well-thought out position, but quite on the contrary it is because of their interest in discovering the multiplicity of relations and what they produce that they allow themselves and enable us to make a political judgement that does not suffer from premature decisions, prejudice, or the application of always the same set of preconceived convictions.
-But the more pertinent political question, although it rather comes out of nowhere, is how their method relates (indeed relates) to the fabrication of relations on a much larger scale of fascist propaganda, namely the fabrication of conspiracies——after all, the undefeatable assumption of the conspiracy is precisely that there are connections everywhere where we do not see them.
-This is the political context that in my view makes the general work of Scripted Reality even more timely than the explicit inquiry into the manifestations of the power of digital invention into finance or the contemporary city from Die Stadt mit der Zunge betreten.
+But the more pertinent political question, although it may seem to come out of nowhere, is how their method relates (indeed relates) to the fabrication of relations on a much larger scale of fascist propaganda, namely the fabrication of conspiracies——after all, the undefeatable assumption of the conspiracy is precisely that there are connections everywhere where we do not see them.
+This is the political context that in my view makes the general work of Scripted Reality even more timely than the explicit inquiry into the manifestations of the power of digital invention, into finance, or the contemporary city from Die Stadt mit der Zunge betreten.
 Of course, with respect to the digital and its great connecting role in trade and elsewhere, the sweet revenge of Scripted Reality is that they overdetermine and flood these utterly meaningless, because asignificant relations of code, of ones and zeros, with a barrage of imaginative, narrative, and otherwise poetic elements of meaning production that the digital machine quite simply cannot process, because it cannot detect semantic contents, ambiguities and the like; yet, in relation to conspiracy theories, Scripted Reality use and fight with the very same weapons, they are meeting them on the very same terrain.

-The fascist conspiracy, however, has only one goal in connecting everything with everything, in making it seem that everything is possible (even that the establishment runs a blood-sucking vampire child trafficking ring from the basement of some US pizzeria): to undermine the very category of truth to the extent that no one can judge the matter of reality, and any kind of abuse of truth and power, any kind of violence quite simple because the measure for not only for moral, but for what is and what is not the case has been erased.
+The fascist conspiracy, however, has only one goal in connecting everything with everything, in making it seem that everything is possible (even that the establishment runs a blood-sucking vampire child trafficking ring from the basement of some US pizzeria): to undermine the very category of truth to the extent that no one can judge the matter of reality, and any kind of abuse of truth and power, any kind of violence quite simple because the measure not only for moral, but for what is and what is not the case has been erased.
 If Scripted Reality do something else, it is not that they defend the infinity of relations where fascism builds a totality——because the logic of fascism is much more fascinated with infinity than we may want to accept——neither is their crucial move that they expose the production of relations, which they do indeed, whereas fascism indeed does not.
 To be honest, and this might come as somewhat of a disappointment, I have to say that I am not quite sure how to describe what it is that they do differently, which certainly is not to suggest that they really don’t do anything differently, not at all, but it only serves as a reminder, mainly to myself, that I did not intend to present any final argument in this text.
 For now, I would just like to suggest that the difference may have something to do with the laughter that their playing with the wonderful and wonderfully mad realities, possibilities and potentials of relation tends to induce.
 A laughter that does not laugh at the belief in truth or reality, but that opens up a relation to truth and reality which is not guided by fanaticism, a desire for terror, and other- as well as self-destruction.